 - Containing copper and pyrethrins, Bonide® Garden Dust is a safe, one-step control for many insect attacks and fungal problems.
 For best results, cover both the tops and undersides of leaves with a thin uniform film or dust.
 Depending on foliage density, 10 oz will cover 625 sq ft.
 Repeat applications every 7-10 days, as needed.

 - Keep the ground beneath the trees raked up and clean, especially during winter months.

 - Prune and destroy infected plant parts as they appear.

-- If disease problems are severe, maintain tree health and vigor by cutting back more fruit than normal, watering regularly (avoiding wetting the leaves if possible) and applying organic fertilizer high in nitrogen.
+- If disease problems are severe, maintain tree health and vigor by cutting back more fruit than normal, watering regularly (avoiding wetting the leaves if possible) and apply an organic fertilizers high in nitrogen.

 Use as a dormant or growing season spray on fruits, flowers and vegetable crops.

 Sulfur Plant Fungicide